zchee/golang-wiki/GerritBot.md

 ### How does GerritBot determine the final commit message?

 It uses the title and description of the PR to construct the commit message for the Gerrit Change.
+This means you should not use `git commit --amend` to update the commit message, but instead should just use the GitHub UI to edit it instead.

 ### Why is GerritBot the owner of my change?